Points of Pride

 Chris McDaniels, WHS Social Studies Teacher, was named a United States Presidential Scholars Distinguished Teacher for 2015 recognizing substantial contributions to the development of our nation’s young people.

-In April 2016, WHS earned a Promising Practices award from Character.org's Schools of Character program for the RAKtivist (Random Acts of Kindness activists) initiative.
+In 2017, WHS earned two Promising Practices awards from Character.org's Schools of Character program - a national organization.
 Character.org is a national character education organization that recognizes initiatives in schools across the country that demonstrate great character teaching and activities.
-Through RAKtivist, students deliver anonymous compliments and a flower to WHS students and staff.
-The WTV studio students capture the moment when the recipient is given his/her compliment and flower and share the video with the school community.

 Wissahickon Middle School was selected by Microsoft as a 2015-2016 Microsoft Associate Showcase School for its excellence in transforming its learning environment to deliver more personalized education to students using mobile and cloud technology to better prepare students for success in the workplace.
 WMS joins an exclusive community of over 400 premier schools from around the world.